Where To Watch London’s NYE Fireworks For Free

 Alexandra Palace

-It’s famous for its Bonfire Night fireworks display, but Alexandra Palace is a great spot to see New Year’s Eve fireworks, too.
+It’s famous for its Bonfire Night fireworks display, but Alexandra Palace is another great spot to see New Year’s Eve fireworks.
 So venture up the steep approach with a picnic in hand and settle in for a long evening; you’ll probably glimpse some other displays across the city, too.

 Parliament Hill

 Get up high for a panoramic view of the city’s fireworks at eye level.
-Parliament Hill offers a perfect vantage point, as do the high points of Hampstead Heath in general.
+Parliament Hill offers a perfect vantage point for London’s NYE fireworks, as do the high points of Hampstead Heath in general.

 Primrose Hill